ansys/pysystem-coupling/doc/source/getting_started/index.rst

    The detailed documentation, particularly that in the :ref:`ref_index_api` section, is based on the *current* official Ansys release at this release of PySystemCoupling.
 This is **2023 R2**.
-Although the majority of it will not change between releases, you should consult the API documentation for an earlier applicable release of PySystemCoupling if you are running with an older System Coupling version and want to be sure of the details.
+Although the majority of it does not change between releases, you should consult the API documentation for an earlier applicable release of PySystemCoupling if you are running with an older System Coupling version and want to be sure of the details.